KauanMess/IDS-IPS-Implementation-with-Snort/README.md

 ---
 ## Assign Interface

-- If you are going to use it in IPS mode, remember that two network interfaces are required, otherwise only one is needed for IDS mode.
-- Here we will be using two interfaces, one for input and one for output, you can check and change them as follows:
+- Now let's edit the interface to monitor network traffic, you can check and change them as follows:
    ```bash
    ip a
    ip link set <interface> promisc on